Akshita42/ML-group-8-Women-Safety-/README.md

 ✨ Features:

-- Wake Word Activation – Detects the phrase "Help Me" using Porcupine.
+- Wake Word Activation – Detects the phrase "Help Me" or "red red red" using Porcupine.
 - Emergency SMS Alert – Sends an SOS message to a predefined emergency contact.
 - Distress Detection – Uses Librosa with a SVM model trained on the RAVDESS dataset.
 - Shake Detection – Uses a CNN + LSTM model for smarter distress detection.